kontent-ai/data-ops/src/commands/migrateContent/run/README.md

     --last 500
   ```

-- **Migrate by Content Type**: Use the `--byTypeCodename` parameter to migrate content items filtered by the specified content types.
+- **Migrate by Content Type**: Use the `--byTypesCodenames` parameter to migrate content items filtered by the specified content types.

   **Example:**